rscinto/TerrainAnalyzer/README.md

 * Select the cursor tool in the top right of JMARS.
 * Left click on the map slowly and keep adding points to the route.
 * When you're at the end of the route, double left click and the route  will turn from yellow to red.
-* Once this is done, go to the dock, select chart and right click to export your CSV.
+* Once this is done, go to the dock, select chart
+* change the Chart PPD to the highest number possible
+* right click the chart to export your CSV.
 * Place the exported file in the same directory as the python program.
 * Change **line 14** to your file name.
 * Run the **python slopes.py**